433 Warde Hall

 MFA Rhode Island School of Design

 Professor of Art Kathryn Hagy joined Mount Mercy's Art and Design Program in 2003.
 She holds a Master's degree from Rhode Island School of Design, where she earned the Award of Excellence in Printmaking.
-She is currently pursuing a doctorate in higher education and student affairs at the University of Iowa.
+She is currently pursuing a doctorate in educational policy and leadership studies in the University of Iowa’s Higher Education and Student Affairs program.

 Hagy has had numerous teaching and career positions in the art field, including working as a gallery director in Seattle, and a fine art printer at a New York City gallery.
 She taught art at Ewha Woman's University in Seoul, South Korea, as well as at the Rhode Island School of Design, where she served as a pre-college drawing instructor and an adjunct faculty member for their winter-term session in France.